-- 1. The pre-switchover EqDs are timely updated between the working OLT and the backup OLT once they are updated at the working section. - 2.
-The pre-switchover EqDs are periodically updated between the working OLT and the backup OLT. - 3.
-The pre-switchover EqDs are issued from the working OLT to the backup OLT during the switchover action.
+- 1) The pre-switchover EqDs receive timely updates between the working and the backup OLTs once they are updated in the working section. - 2) The pre-switchover EqDs are periodically updated between the working and the backup OLTs. - 3) The pre-switchover EqDs are issued from the working OLT to the backup OLT during switchover.